MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-hadoop-install.md

    + [https://packages.microsoft.com/sles/11/prod/](https://packages.microsoft.com/sles/11/prod/)

 3. Make a directory to contain your packages: `hadoop fs -mkdir /tmp/mlsdatanode`

-4. Copy the packages into it: `hadoop fs -copyFromLocal /tmp/mlserver /tmp/mlsdatanode`
+4. Copy the packages: `hadoop fs -copyFromLocal /tmp/mlserver /tmp/mlsdatanode`

 5. Switch to the directory: `cd /tmp/mlsdatanode`

 6. Install the packages using the tool and syntax for your platform:

     + On Ubunutu online: `apt-get install *.rpm`